Safety First: MCA Certified

 Assess the following when comparing different charter offers:

 Regina Laska is surveyed by the MCA following the stringent MGN-280 rules for Area-1 offshore sailing.
 It’s like the ISO-Quality in boating or the TÜV/MOT for cars.

-Regina Laska is checked annually by two different authorities (MCA and RYA).
-The extremely high standards of safety must be fulfilled for offshore sailing at all times.
+The extremely high standards of safety must be fulfilled for offshore sailing at all times, which is checked annually by the MCA and the RYA.
 Charter guests do not notice the rigorous safety measures (and don’t need to think about it either) but might find it re-assuring that the safety standard of Regina Laska is very far reaching and not comparable with most other bare boat charter companies.
 Every hatch, every pipe, every air ventilation system, every cable follows the stringent rules of the MCA area 1.

 Despite Regina Laska being lifted every winter anyhow, undergoing her annual thorough refits, the boat needs to be lifted for the MCA at regular intervals to be checked also under her waterline.
 In 2018 it was time again, so I asked the best and most knowledgable surveyor I know for Hallberg-Rassy boats, namely Julian Smith from Hamble Marine Surveys.
 Julian is, by the way, also a very good address, if you are planning to buy a use HR and wish to have an official survey done.